What we do

 We all know hot water costs money.
 So do clean towels, new underwear and socks, and hygiene kits.
 Your generosity would provide those for our guests, along with counseling and homeless navigation services.
 We aim to impart dignity and build trusting relationships in order to help our guests move from their present situations into better and better ones, ultimately to sustainable housing.

-Most importantly: Your donation would allow us to expand to that 4th day each week mentioned above.
-Let's keep that shower trailer busy!
+Your donation would allow us to expand our services as mentioned above.
+Let's keep the shower trailers busy!

 Our staff

 We are proud to employ a site manager and assistant as well as an apprentice barber - men who once were recipients of our services.
 (Yes, that means at one time they were unhoused.)
 As Executive Director, Berhanu is busy building relationships in the community and even other parts of the state with individuals, corporations, churches, governmental entities, and anyone who will listen to his compelling and loving synopsis of MHM.
-We also have 2 part time admin team members who handle the myriad of behind-the-scenes details common to every organization.
+Our part-time development and community outreach manager supports Berhanu's efforts and actively works to grow our network of friends.
+We also have a part time admin team member who handles the myriad of behind-the-scenes details common to every organization.
 We are all committed to the core values and mission of MHM and want to see it grow to be able to serve more people.

 Extras